English

 Out of the crowd in Mykonos for beautiful landscape photos

 Out of the crowd in Mykonos for beautiful landscape photos!
 If you’d like to escape from the glamour and the crowd of Mykonos town and its most famous beaches, head to the northern point of the island, to the Armenistis lighthouse.
-Armenistis Lighthouse It’s a 6 km walk from Mykonos town.
-Just less than an…
+Mykonos: Armenistis Lighthouse It’s a 6 km walk from Mykonos town.
+It’s just a

 Read more

-Jambiani, a coastal village Jambiani: huts built with wood and fossil coral, nested in a corner of the southeastern tip of Zanzibar.From here on, there are only sand tracks; mass tourism has not arrived yet.The rhythms of life in this village are set by Nature and tides.
-The people of Jambiani live by the sea.…
+Jambiani, a coastal village Jambiani: huts built with wood and fossil coral, nested in a corner of the southeastern tip of Zanzibar (Tanzania).From here on, there are only sand tracks; mass tourism has not arrived yet.The rhythms of life in this village are set by Nature and tides.
+The people of Jambiani live by the

 Read more